Kong/kong-pongo/README.md

   KONG_LICENSE_DATA
-                set this variable with the Kong Enterprise license data
+                set this variable with the Kong Enterprise license data KONG_PLUGINS_DIR
+                the path to plugins' directories (default ./kong/plugins), pongo will set all custom plugins which match $KONG_PLUGINS_DIR/*/handler.lua or $KONG_PLUGINS_DIR/handler.lua

   POSTGRES      the version of the Postgres dependency to use (default 9.5) CASSANDRA     the version of the Cassandra dependency to use (default 3.9)